 Tests that are used to confirm MND include:

-• Radiology using MRI or CT scan might not be able to detect the actual presence of MND but is used in the diagnostic phase to eliminate other conditions that display similar symptoms, such as brain strokes, traumatic brain injury or cancerous brain tumors
+- Radiology using MRI or CT scan might not be able to detect the actual presence of MND but is used in the diagnostic phase to eliminate other conditions that display similar symptoms, such as brain strokes, traumatic brain injury, or cancerous brain tumors.

-• Lumbar Puncture aka “Spinal tap” is a medical procedure used to extract and evaluate cerebrospinal fluid (CSF.)
-CSF fluid surrounds and protects the brain, and spinal cord from trauma removes waste from cerebral metabolism and provides nutrients to the brain and nervous system
+- Lumbar Puncture, aka “Spinal tap,” is a medical procedure used to extract and evaluate cerebrospinal fluid (CSF.)
+CSF fluid surrounds and protects the brain and spinal cord from trauma, removes waste from cerebral metabolism, and provides nutrients to the brain and nervous system

 Stopping Progressive MND

-Motor Neuron Disease Treatment (MSC+)
+Motor Neuron Disease Treatment (UC-MSC+)

 Mesenchymal Stem cells are un-specialized cells in your body that can change into any tissue or cell (neuro) in the human body.
-Stem cells are especially unique as they can reproduce and divide indefinitely.
+Stem cells are unique as they can reproduce and divide indefinitely.
 The motor neuron disease treatment with stem cells is non-surgical and minimally invasive.
-We offer several Stem cells treatment protocols for many diseases and disorders, including:
+We offer several Stem cell treatment protocols for many diseases and disorders, including:

 After Stem Cell Therapy for MND

-TREATMENT PRECAUTIONS & RISKS
+TREATMENT RISKS & PRECAUTIONS

 2024 Guidelines for Treating MND

-Due to varying degrees of severity, the total and exact cost for our stem cell therapy for motor neuron disease using neural stem cells will depend entirely on the patient’s actual medical needs.
-Our neurological stem cell team will need to better understand the patients’ needs before being able to offer a detailed treatment plan.
+Due to varying degrees of severity, our stem cell therapy’s total and exact cost for motor neuron disease using neural stem cells will depend entirely on the patient’s actual medical needs.
+Our neurological stem cell team will need to better understand the patient’s needs before being able to offer a detailed treatment plan.
 Our neural regeneration protocol requires an initial medical review that can be done online or in person.
-To decide and provide an accurate and detailed treatment plan, our medical review team will require the patients’ recent medical records, including any diagnostic exams such as Brain MRI’s or CT Scans.
-(Test Results less than three months Old are needed to make a diagnosis)
+Our medical review team will require the patient’s recent medical records, including any diagnostic exams such as Brain MRIs or CT Scans, to evaluate a potential patient.
+To begin assessing for our unique multi-stage MND treatment, please contact us today.

 Published Clinical Citations